JanviBh249/Internship-Journey-/README.md

 - Implemented and evaluated linear regression models.
 - Discussed strategies for improving model accuracy and robustness.

-📝 Day 6: Importance of Interactive Dashboards
+📝 Day 6: Creation of Interactive Dashboards
 - Explored the significance of interactive dashboards in data communication.
 - Created interactive visualizations using Tableau to present key insights.

-📝 Day 7: Tools and Technologies Used for Dashboards
+📝 Day 7: Enhancing Featutres of Dashboards
 - Developed a Tableau dashboard to visualize sales trends and customer behavior.
 - Integrated dynamic features for user interaction and data exploration.